Chaotic-Legend/CMP-438-Codes/README.md

 # CMP-438-Codes
-The purpose of this repository is for my CMP 438 college class to save my Xacro and Arduino programs. https://lehman-undergraduate.catalog.cuny.edu/courses/0993131
+The purpose of this repository is to store my Xacro and Arduino programs for my CMP 438 college class. https://lehman-undergraduate.catalog.cuny.edu/courses/0993131

 ---

 # Bluetooth-Controlled Car

 ## Overview
-This project is a Bluetooth-controlled robot car built using an Arduino Uno, L298N motor driver, and HC-05 Bluetooth module.
+This project is a Bluetooth-controlled robot car constructed using an Arduino Uno, an L298N motor driver, and an HC-05 Bluetooth module.
 A smartphone sends commands (F, B, L, R, S) through Bluetooth, and the robot responds with corresponding movement.

 ---